admnberse-app/berse-backend/docs/api/USER_API.md

 **Search Logic:**
 - `query`: Case-insensitive search in fullName, username, and bio
-- `city`: Case-insensitive search in currentCity and currentLocation
+- `currentCity`: Case-insensitive search in currentCity field
 - `interest`: Exact match in interests array
 - Multiple filters are combined with AND logic